 SUPPLY CHAINS NEED TO ADD VALUE FOR ALL PARTICIPANTS

-Organisational supply chains fail to provide value to all participating organisations due to two common issues.
+The common issue resulting in organisational supply chains failing to provide value to all participating organisations is the following.

 Supply Chain Management is a vast and fascinating arena wherein all participants are required to perform in an aligned, collaborative, and engaged manner to achieve objectives.
 As in other disciplines within the business, to achieve set goals it is essential to have the right level of expertise on board.

-The final step in achieving strategic-fit is understanding the implied demand and supply uncertainty which drives the sourcing function in the right direction.
+The final step in achieving strategic-fit is understanding the implied demand and implied supply uncertainty which drives the sourcing function in the right direction.

 Without this expertise the following shortfalls are often encountered: